Toilet Training an Older Child

 Why Some Older Kids are not Toilet Trained

-There are many reasons why some older kids are not toilet trained.
-And, it’s not as rare as you might think.
-It’s also not just kids with autism.
-It’s important for the IEP team to look at the whole issue, because you cannot expect a child to achieve a goal if they do not have the subsets of skills to achieve it.
+It’s important for the IEP team to look at the whole issue because you cannot expect a child to achieve a goal if they do not have the subsets of skills to achieve it.
 For example:

 • Functional Communication: Does the child have a functional way to communicate a desire to use the restroom?

-• Motor Planning: Does the child have the motor planning skills to recognize that he/she has to use the restroom, and then either go or ask to go?
+• Motor Planning: Does the child have the motor planning skills to recognize that he/she has to use the restroom and then either go or ask to go?

 • Interoception: Many kids with autism and other disabilities lack interoception.
 This means having a sense of what is going on inside the body.
 Such as, knowing when you feel hungry or when you feel the urge to urinate or deficate or vomit.
 Some kids may truly not recognize these internal feelings.